Astros vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros are 47-32 in games they were listed as the moneyline favorite (winning 59.5% of those games).
+- The Astros have won 47 of the 80 games they were listed as the moneyline favorite this season (58.8%).

-- Houston has a record of 31-18 when it has played as moneyline favorites with odds of -150 or shorter (63.3% winning percentage).

-- The implied moneyline probablility for this matchup gives the Astros a 60% chance to win.
+- The Astros have an implied moneyline win probability of 57.4% in this matchup.

-- Houston has played in 119 games with over/under set, and have combined with opponents to go over the total 58 times (58-59-2).
+- Houston has combined with opponents to hit the over on the total 58 times this season for a 58-60-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!